oroinc/documentation/user_guide/workflow_management.rst

   :header: "**Field**","**Description**"
   :widths: 10, 30

-  "**Entity Field**","Choose field of the entity or its related entities that can/must be defined in the course of the transition.
+  "**Entity Field**","Choose fields of the entity or its related entities that can/must be defined in the course of the transition.

   This is an only mandatory field of the attributes section"